ilyas-elmi/IDS-IPS-Simulation/README.md

 ## Key Steps

 1. Launch an EC2 instance and configure a vulnerable environment.
-2. Install and configure Snort as an IDS/IPS.
+2. Install and configure Snort as an IDS.
 3. Simulate normal and malicious traffic e.g Brute Force attacks.
 4. Analyze logs to identify and document intrusion attempts.

 ---

-## The Use of Snort as an IDS/IPS
+## The Use of Snort as an IDS

 ### **Why Snort?**
 Snort is one of the most widely used and powerful open-source Intrusion Detection and Prevention Systems.
 It offers real-time traffic analysis and packet logging capabilities, making it a versatile tool for monitoring and protecting network environments.